postfinance/propeller/DEVELOPMENT.md

 - **A Vault instance:** For managing secrets

 Note that if using any of the below options, Vault will be accessible on http://localhost:8200.
-Extract the root token from the logs of the container.
+The root token for development is 'root-token'.

 ### Setting up with `podman`: